-After taking leave of Emperor Wu, Bodhidharma went northwards and came to the city of Nanjing in the shores of the Yangtse River.
+After taking leave of Emperor Wu, Bodhidharma went northwards and reached the shores of the Yangtse River.
 There he came across a pavilion where a large crowd had gathered to hear the teaching of a famous Buddhist monk Shen Guang.
 Bodhidharma also joined the crowd to hear the lecture.
+Shen Guang also noticed the Indian monk, Bodhidharma, standing in the crowd.
 For some statements of Shen Guang, Bodhidharma nodded as if in agreement and for some others he nodded as if in disagreement.

 Shen Guang became quite restless.
 Curiosity bubbles up in him, and he rushes behind Bodhidharma.
 By the time he arrives at the banks of the Yangtse River, he sees Bodhidharma gently sailing northwards by standing on a single reed that floated on the river.
 He seems to glide through water as effortlessly like a swan.
 And, there is an old lady sitting with a bundle of reeds on the bank.
 Seeing this, Shen Guang follows by quickly grabbing a pair of reeds from her, throwing them on the river and then pushing himself over them.
 Obviously, the reeds couldn’t take his weight and he began to drown.
 At this time, the old lady took pity on him and pulled him out.

 She exclaimed that the man who sails magnificently on that single reed must be a master of great accomplishment.
 She also told Shen Guang that the Master didn’t grab the reeds, but politely requested her for the same.
 In contrast, this teacher of many words came rushing with an agitated mind, and grabbed the reeds without even asking for permission.
 In fact, Bodhidharma could easily sail on a single reed by virtue of his mindfulness and his control over inner winds.